sarth-diskalkar/BIOL7200-Programming-for-Bioinformatics/README.md

 ## Contact

-If you have any questions or suggestions, feel free to contact me.
+If you have any questions or suggestions, feel free to contact me at sarthd@gmail.com